Menu

 Map of Disney Resorts Around the World Feature Image

-Did you know that there are actually 12 Disney Parks in existence?
-It may be somewhat surprising when you really stop to consider this but spread out across six different Disney Resorts worldwide, you will discover 12 very distinct Disney Park locations.
-While some may be similar, no two are exactly the same, and each one retains its very own highlights and unique callouts.
-Here is a look at every Disney Park, in order of founding, and where each one is located.
+Did you know there are 12 Disney Parks in existence?
+Spread across six Disney Resorts worldwide, each Park boasts unique highlights and experiences.
+Here is a look at every Disney Park, in order of founding and where each is located.

 The Original Disneyland Park

 This was the Park that started it all.
 Based in Anaheim, California, Disneyland Park opened on July 17, 1955.
-Its establishment marked a revolutionary turn for the Walt Disney Company from film and media entertainment to a new theme park initiative.
-Disneyland Park set the precedent for all the other Disney Resort and Park locations that have since emerged worldwide.
+Its establishment marked a revolutionary turn for the The Walt Disney Company from film and media entertainment to a new theme park initiative.
+Disneyland Park set the precedent for all other Disney Resorts and Parks that have since emerged worldwide.

-The Park is divided into nine diverse lands: Fantasyland, Adventureland, Frontierland, Tomorrowland, New Orleans Square, Critter Country, Mickey’s Toon Town, Star Wars: Galaxy’s Edge, and Main Street, U.S.A.
-All of these lands comprise notable rides and other attractions of many kinds.
+The Park is divided into nine diverse lands: Fantasyland, Adventureland, Frontierland, Tomorrowland, New Orleans Square, Critter Country, Mickey’s Toontown, Star Wars: Galaxy’s Edge, and Main Street, U.S.A.
+Each land offers notable rides and attractions that appeal to Disney fans of all ages.

 Disney’s Magic Kingdom Park